-Dover District Council is to change from having 45 councillors to 32, and as a result of that the ward boundaries will change and those boundaries are open for consultation.
+Dover District Council is to change from having 45 councillors to 32, and as a result of that the ward boundaries will change.

 To some, this change will put the council in line with trends around the country to reduce the number of councillors for more streamlined governance and to save on councillors expenses.
 To others, this threatens the ability of councillors to properly represent their electors as they will each have more electors to represent.